check-spelling-sandbox/gateway-api/geps/gep-713/index.md

 ##### Design considerations

-This is already part of the API pattern, but is being lifted to more prominience here.
+This is already part of the API pattern, but is being lifted to more prominence here.

 #### Standard status struct